vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Campaigns

-A campaign in recurring is a period where the price is lower than usual, and this is communicated to the customer with the original price shown for comparison.
+A _campaign_ in Recurring is a period where the price is lower than usual, and this is communicated to the customer with the original price shown for comparison.
 Campaigns cannot be used in combination with [variable amount](#recurring-agreements-with-variable-amount).